Close

 Co-created by and for the engineering community, The Code remains ‘owned’ by its Signatories and Supporters.

-In addition to The Code’s 100+ co-creators, with support from The Code Partners - Anglo American, the Department for Education, EngineeringUK, Network Rail and Shell, the launch and subsequent delivery would not have been possible.
+The 100+ co-creators, with support from partners Anglo American, the Department for Education, EngineeringUK, Network Rail and Shell, made the launch and subsequent delivery of the Tomorrow’s Engineers Code possible.

 Become a Signatory – sign up now